 Generally speaking, if you’re looking to grow quickly and be able to operate dynamically, such as in new states or industries, without worrying about compliance issues, then an EOR will be the best option for your staffing agency.
 An EOR provider will handle your compliance concerns and enable you to scale up quickly without being dragged down by regulations.

-However, if your agency wants to consolidate its place in a single market and has a long-term consistent plan, then a PEO service will help alleviate some administrative burden with a lower cost and more control.
-This can be a good option if you’re not considering changing your operations soon and are familiar with local and federal regulations.
+However, if your agency wants to consolidate its presence in a single market and has a long-term, consistent plan, a PEO service will help alleviate some of the administrative burden at a lower cost and with more control.
+This can be a good option if you’re not planning to change your operations soon and are familiar with local and federal regulations.

 Ascen

-No matter what option you choose for your staffing agency, we built Ascen to help you.
-Ascen provides both EOR and PEO services, including:
+No matter which option you choose for your staffing agency, Ascen is built to support you with EOR and PEO services, so you can focus on core operations while we handle compliance and administrative responsibilities.

 Employer of Record (EOR)